 AUHS has a formal remediation program, which is established to identify those students "at risk" for program progression.

-Students are referred to remediation formally via the Remediation Referral document, which outlines student's areas of weakness and deficiencies.
+Students are referred to remediation formally via the Remediation Referral document called the Learning Enhancement Plan (LEP) which outlines student's areas of weakness and deficiencies.
 Students may be identified by a faculty member, faculty, and/or other staff members who may be working with the student.
-Additionally, enrolled students who demonstrate a need for additional services may self-identify.
+Additionally, enrolled students who demonstrate a need for additional services may selfidentify.